NURS 510 SPIRITUALITY, HEALTH AND NURSING PRACTICE (3)

 NURS 701 ADVANCED POPULATION BASED HEALTH (3)

 Focuses on the application of advanced nursing clinical reasoning to population based health.
 Evidence based program planning and evaluation models are applied to diverse population groups with unmet health needs across the lifespan.
 Emphasis is placed on the advanced clinical nursing care of vulnerable populations in diverse community based settings.
-Prerequisites: all graduate core and concentration courses with the exception of the elective course, NURS 802, NURS 713, IDHP 610 (applies to Clinician to Administrator students only) and NURS 810 (applies to Nursing Education students only); approval of program director.
+Prerequisites: all graduate core and concentration courses with the exception of the elective course, NURS 802, NURS 713, IDHP 610 (applies to Clinician to Administrator students only) and NURS 810 (applies to Nursing Education students only); and consent of department.

 NURS 712 THE ADULT LEARNER (3)